jina-ai/jina/docs/concepts/orchestration/deployment.md

 (why-deployment)=
 ## Why use a Deployment?

-Once you've learned DocumentArray and Executor, you can split a big task into small independent modules and services.
+Once you've learned about Documents, DocList and Executor, you can split a big task into small independent modules and services.

 - Deployments let you scale these Executors independently to match your requirements.
 - Deployments let you easily use other cloud-native orchestrators, such as Kubernetes, to manage your service.